The DC Difference

 “Managing Down” RRG Costs

-The Risk Finance Bureau?is working to restrain costs of RRG examinations by providing in- house or closely managed contract examiners.
+The Risk Finance Bureau is working to restrain the costs of RRG examinations byuse or closely managed contract examiners.
 The RFB’s exams are competitively bid in a process that is transparent to captive owners and managers.
-While each RRG is unique requiring more or less complex exams, the average cost of RRG exams last year was $40,000.
+While each RRG is unique and requires providing in-ho more or less complex exams, the average cost of RRG exams last year was $40,000.

 Captives’ “One-stop Shop”